The vaginal ring is a soft plastic ring put in the vagina.

 - Easy to use – one ring lasts three weeks

 - The ring is good at preventing pregnancy

 - It helps to make periods lighter and less painful

 - Periods will usually be very regular

-- The ring can help with acne and spots
+- The ring can help with acne

-- Some women get bigger breasts
+- Some users notice (and like) having bigger breasts

 - It protects against womb and ovarian cancer and pelvic inflammatory disease